 - Gamestop/Robinhood/Dogecoin (This meme madness will surely cripple the mainstream capital markets!)

-All of this is not to deny recently rising prices and inflationary concerns.
+All of this is not to deny recently rising prices and inflation fears.
 That begs the question- what is causing this recent inflationary pressure?

 Drivers of Inflation